github/developer.github.com/content/v3/enterprise/management_console.md

 $ curl 'http://api_key:<em>your-amazing-password</em>@<em>hostname</em>/setup/api'
 </pre>

-## Upload a license and software package for the first time
+## Upload a license for the first time

-When you boot a virtual machine for the first time, you can use the following endpoint to upload a license and software package:
+When you boot a virtual machine for the first time, you can use the following endpoint to upload a license:

     POST /setup/api/start